Specific studies

 surf the line

-Complementary studies allow to strengthen the analysis of the state of health of Lake Geneva
+Complementary studies strengthen the analysis of the state of health of Lake Geneva

-Given the large number of parameters andand the limited resources available to study them, it is notto study them, it is not possible to monitor to monitor everything, in all compartments, every day of the year.
+Given the large numbernumber of parameters and the limited resourcesto study them, it is not possible to monitor to monitor everything, in every compartment, every day of the year.

 Scientific studies carried out by CIPEL:

-Studies of the sediments of Lake Geneva to measure the evolution of nutrient (in particular phosphorus) and metallic micropollutant contents, as well as the presence of certain organic micropollutants, and even microplastics.
+Studies of sediments in Lake Geneva to measure changes in nutrient levels (particularly phosphorus) and metallic micropollutants, as well as the presence of certain organic micropollutants and even microplastics.

-Analyses of micropollutants in fish flesh to monitor the evolution of contamination (PCB and mercury) in the environment and analyses of microplastics to extend the studies already conducted on plastic fragments in the sediments of Lake Geneva.
+Analysis of micropollutants in fish flesh to monitor the evolution of contamination (PCBs and mercury) in the environment, and analysis of microplastics to extend studies already carried out on plastic fragments in Lake Geneva sediments.

 Wastewater treatment plants

-Modeling study of micropollutant inputs by wastewater treatment plants in order to draw up different reduction scenarios depending on the type of treatment.
+Modeling study of micropollutant inputs to wastewater treatment plants, in order to draw up different reduction scenarios depending on the type of treatment.

 Invasive alien species

-Inventory of exogenous invasive species on the lake shore to record the presence and location of 12 species considered the most problematic.
+Inventory of exogenous invasive species on the shores of the lake to record the presence and location of 12 species considered the most problematic.

 Phytosanitary products

-Characterization study of the risks of transfer of phytosanitary products of agricultural origin to surface waters.
+Characterization study of the risks of transferring phytosanitary products of agricultural origin to surface waters.

 Macrophytes